Palo Alto vs Fortinet Networks: Comparing Top NGFWs

 Next-generation firewalls (NGFWs) are important products for both large-scale and enterprise networks.
 They provide capabilities that are greater than those of stateful firewalls.
 NGFW adds more features such as URL filtering, intrusion prevention (IPS), application control, and capabilities such as advanced threat prevention.

 Both Palo Alto and Fortinet networks have ranked as the top NGFWs in recent years.
 Additionally, both have the most NGFWs capabilities.
-However, there are several key differences between them in features, performance, security, and pricing.
+However, they have several key differences in features, performance, security, and pricing.

-- Content-ID.
-This feature technology in Palo Alto inputs several advanced threat prevention technologies that conduct a single scan in all allowed traffics.
-With the content-ID feature, Palo Alto can also block buffer overflows, vulnerability exploits, protect against external attacks and perform port scans.
+Content-ID.
+This feature technology in Palo Alto inputs several advanced threat prevention technologies that conduct a single scan in all allowed traffic.
+With the content-ID feature, Palo Alto can also block buffer overflows and vulnerability exploits, protect against external attacks, and perform port scans.

-- Device-ID: This is a new policy feature that enables administrators to write policies per the device’s characteristics.
-The features allow security teams to write policies related to devices instead of the location or IP addresses, which can easily change with time and also help them to understand how events relate to devices.
+Device-ID: This feature enables administrators to write policies based on a device’s characteristics.
+The features allow security teams to write policies related to devices instead of the location or IP addresses, which can easily change with time and also help them understand how events relate to devices.

-Fortinet FortiGate is the 2021 Gartner Magic Quadrant leader among the network firewalls leaders due to its amazing features.
+Fortinet FortiGate is the 2021 Gartner Magic Quadrant leader among the network firewall leaders due to its outstanding features.
 It delivers great enterprise security for all edges at all scales with threat protection and full visibility.
 FortiGate has several great features and benefits.

-- Full Visibility and Protection: This feature commands and control attacks, stop ransomware, automated threat protection, and other threats that are hidden with SSL inspection (i.e. TLS 1.3)
+Full Visibility and Protection: This feature commands and controls attacks, stops ransomware, automated threat protection, and other threats that are hidden with SSL inspection (i.e., TLS 1.3)

-- Hyperscale Security: Due to the demand for security, this feature enables the build of ultra-scalable driven security networks that satisfy all clients.
+Hyperscale Security: Due to the demand for security, this feature enables the building of ultra-scalable, driven security networks that satisfy all clients.

-- Security Fabric Integration: The feature enables sharing of actionable intelligence on all threats across the entire attack surface, which creates a coordinated and consistent end-to-end security posture.
+Security Fabric Integration: The feature enables the sharing of actionable intelligence on all threats across the attack surface, creating a coordinated and consistent end-to-end security posture.

-- Automation–driven Network Management: The feature helps in building efficient and large-scale operations with a user-friendly centralized management console.
+Automation–Driven Network Management: The feature helps build efficient and large-scale operations with a user-friendly centralized management console.

 The following are some security features that Palo Alto firewalls offer:

-- DNS Security: They have high-security measures starting with DNS security.
+DNS Security: They have high-security measures, starting with DNS security.
 More than 80% of malware uses DNS to create a command-and-control channel.
-Because the traffic volume is extremely high in DNS, attackers easily hide there.
+Because the traffic volume is extremely high in DNS, attackers can easily hide there.
 Most organizations lack the right tools to properly monitor their servers.
-Palo Alto provides a DNS security that can prevent DNS attacks, applies machine learning and predictive analytics.
+Palo Alto provides a DNS security that can prevent DNS attacks and applies machine learning and predictive analytics.
 It also eliminates the need for other independent tools and DNS routing.

-- URL Filtering: It enables its users to safely use their web for business needs.
+URL Filtering: It enables its users to use their web for business needs safely.
 It does this uniquely by identifying threats from a combination of machine learning and static analysis.

-- SD-WAN: SD-WAN enables its users to simply adopt an end-to-end SD-WAN architecture with world-class connectivity and security.
+SD-WAN: SD-WAN enables users to simply adopt an end-to-end SD-WAN architecture with world-class connectivity and security.

-- 5G-Native Security: Enterprises are looking to 5G networks to push the industries to the age of AI, automation, and cloud leveraging.
-Users will highly rely on the cloud and edge compute — and Palo Alto 5G-native security provides a safe environment for distributed edge clouds, enterprise 5G networks, and cloud-native 5G core.
+5G-Native Security: Enterprises are looking to 5G networks to push the industries to the age of AI, automation, and cloud leveraging.
+Users will highly rely on cloud and edge computing — and Palo Alto 5G-native security provides a safe environment for distributed edge clouds, enterprise 5G networks, and cloud-native 5G core.

-- Web Security: They are optimized to mainly protect and monitor data against web-based attacks which assists its users in meeting their compliances.
+Web Security: They are optimized to mainly protect and monitor data against web-based attacks, which assists users in meeting their compliance requirements.

-- Device Security: These security tools optimize to monitor and protect against attacks that target devices.
+Device Security: These security tools are optimized to monitor and protect against attacks that target devices.

-- Advanced Tool: These security tools secure hybrid, multi-cloud, which weaves deep security into hybrid data networks to secure good end-to-end security across multiple clouds.
+Advanced Tools: Advanced security tools secure hybrid, multi-cloud, which weaves deep security into hybrid data networks to secure good end-to-end security across multiple clouds.

-How Much do Palo Alto and Fortinet Cost?
+How Much Do Palo Alto and Fortinet NGFW Cost?

-For Fortinet entry-level hardware appliances, prices start at $500.
+For Fortinet entry-level hardware appliances, prices start at $700.
 Their high-end enterprise solution can reach a price of up to $350,000 for 7060E-8.
-The pricing covers both services and hardware, which includes FortiCare support and FortiGuard subscription options.
+The pricing covers services and hardware, including FortiCare support and FortiGuard subscription options.

 After our in-depth comparison of Palo Alto and Fortinet, it is evident that Palo Alto is better in a few aspects.
-First, it has a security measure that does not majorly consume the user's bandwidth.
-In some cases, Fortinet firewalls report slow rates without enabling the security protection and other instances disable configuration security features.
+First, it has a security measure that doesn't majorly consume the user's bandwidth.
+In some cases, Fortinet firewalls report slow rates without enabling security protection, and in other instances, disable configuration security features.
 However, Palo Alto has a single-pass architecture that enables it to protect and inspect traffic at higher rates.